allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 8. Click on the blue up arrow link \(the mission name will also be part of this link\).

-9. Edit the overall Mission Start and End Date/Times to match.
+9. Edit the overalll Mission Start and End Date/Times to match.

 10. Click Save when finished.